Upcycled Industrial Pendant Lighting for Durango Guesthouse

 At last week’s Design Bloggers Conference in Atlanta, I happened to pick up a copy of Mountain Living magazine and was immediately drawn in by the stunning photos of rustic yet oh-so-elegant homes.
 As I was flipping through the pages, I landed on a feature of a guesthouse designed to mimic the look and feel of ancient Native American dwellings.

 Kim Eisner of Candent Design in Durango, Colorado, served as the interior designer for this home which features a plethora of stacked stone, an earthy palette, and heavy ceiling beams.

 “The architect, Narcis Tudor, had a strong vision for the entire project including the lighting, so I worked closely with him to achieve his vision,” Kim says.
 An open floor plan unites the living, kitchen, and dining areas to create a warm, welcoming feel.
-Over the island, Kim chose the Mig Retro Steel Industrial Pendant to highlight the center island.
+Over the island, Kim chose the Mig Pendant Light to highlight the center island.

 “Style was most important as we looked at lighting for the kitchen,” Kim explains, “and specifically for the pendants over the island.
 The Mig Pendants complemented other fixtures we had in the home and the simplicity of their design worked well with the rock wall near them.”